 How do you fix sewage backing up?

-If sewage is backing up into your property, it’s crucial to address the issue promptly to minimise health risks and property damage.
-First, locate the source of the backup, which could be a clogged drain, a malfunctioning overflow relief gully, or a problem with the main sewer line.
-If the issue is within your property, such as a kitchen sink or toilet blockage, you can attempt to clear it using a plunger or a plumber’s snake.
-However, if the problem persists or originates from the main sewer line, the property owner must contact the local authorities and a licensed plumber to resolve the issue.
+If sewage is backing up into your home, it’s really important to act quickly to reduce health risks and prevent damage.
+Start by finding out where the back-up is coming from—it might be a clogged drain, a faulty overflow relief gully, or an issue with the main sewer line.
+If it’s a blockage like in your kitchen sink or toilet, try using a plunger or plumber’s snake to clear it.
+But if it keeps happening or is from the main sewer line, you should contact local authorities and a licensed plumber right away.

 What causes a sewage overflow?